1 Accessing REDCap

 3.2 Repeating forms

-Some forms can have more than one instance per event.
-In these cases, once data has been entered into a form, a plus sign will appear to the right of status icon .
+Some forms allow multiple instances per event.
+In these cases, a plus sign appears to the right of the status icon after the first instance is saved.
 Clicking the plus sign will take you to a new instance of that form where you can enter new data.

 3.3 Saving data

-Save & Exit Form will save the data and return you to the record’s Home Page.
+Save & Exit Form - saves and return to the Record Home Page

-Save & Stay will save the data and keep you on the current page.
+Save & Stay - saves and remains on the form

-Save & Go To Next Form will save and advance you to the next form on the list in the left-hand side bar.
-In other words, you’ll be taken to the next form for that record at that event (visit).
+Save & Go To Next Form - saves and opens the next form (in other words, you’ll be taken to the next form for that record at that event (visit))

 3.4 Data resolution workflow

-Data can be verified by selecting Verified data value and leaving a comment.
+• Verify data by selecting Verified data value and adding a comment.
 Note that the new data value must be saved in the form prior to verifying.
-After being verified, if that data value is changed, it will automatically become de-verified.

 3.5 Re-doing a visit